belykhk/mikrotik-ovpn-client-tls-crypt/README.md

 # OpenVPN client for Mikrotik router with tls-crypt support

+## Deprecation

+Since the release of RouterOS 7.17 you can now use native OpenVPN client with tls-crypt (via importing .ovpn file).
+It is faster that using container.
+This repo is now set as archived just for the sake of information if anyone need it.

 ## Build

 Create `client.ovpn` file with connection configuration with embedded certs in it.